Mascarpone-Strawberry Shortcake

 - Add a thin layer of cream, the remaining cut strawberries, another thin layer of cream, and the last layer on top.

 That’s it.
 It takes longer to write the recipe than to make the cake.
-Since it doesn’t have any gelatin or other ingredient to keep the cream’s structure, you should eat the cake on the same day.
-The second day it’s still fine but will not look so appealing.
-You can skip the syrup part in order to get a cake with more structure but I find the delicate flavor of it very nice.
+Since it doesn’t have any gelatin or other ingredients to keep the cream’s structure, you should eat the cake on the same day.
+The second day, it’s still fine, but will not look so appealing.
+You can skip the syrup part in order to get a cake with more structure, but I find the delicate flavor of it very nice.
 The cake will still taste amazing thanks to the fluffy sponge cake (Biskuit).